OData/v3ProtocolDocument/OData.markdown

 The service MUST include any actions or functions that are bound to the associated entities that are introduced via an expandClause, unless a `$select` system query option is also included in the request and that `$select` requests that the actions/functions be omitted.

-For a full description of the syntax used when building requests, see [OData URL Conventions](OData_URL_Conventions).
+For a full description of the syntax used when building requests, see [OData:URL][].

 Examples

 	http://host/service.svc/Customers?$expand=Orders

-For each customer entity within the Customers entity set, the value of all associated Orders should be represented inline.
+For each customer entity within the Customers entity set, the value of all associated Orders MUST be represented inline.

 	http://host/service.svc/Orders?$expand=OrderLines/Product,Customer

-For each Order within the Orders entity set, the following should be represented inline:
+For each Order within the Orders entity set, the following MUST be represented inline:

 - The Order lines associated to the Orders identified by the resource path section of the URL and the products associated to each Order line.
 - The customer associated with each Order returned.

 	http://host/service.svc/Customers?$expand=SampleModel.VipCustomer/InHouseStaff

-For each Customer entity in the Customers entity set, the value of all associated InHouseStaff are represented inline if the entity is of type VipCustomer or a subtype of that.
-For entities that are not of type VipCustomer, or any of its subtypes, that entity is returned with no inline representation for the expanded navigation property.
+For each Customer entity in the Customers entity set, the value of all associated InHouseStaff MUST be represented inline if the entity is of type VipCustomer or a subtype of that.
+For entities that are not of type VipCustomer, or any of its subtypes, that entity SHOULD be returned with no inline representation for the expanded navigation property.

 #### 10.2.3.2 The `$select` System Query Option ####